Salauddin-Ahmad/Journey-Junction/README.md

 ### 7. Modern UI/UX Design
 - Immerse yourself in a visually stunning and modern user interface designed to captivate and engage users from the moment they land on our website.

+Setting Up the Project Locally
+1. Clone the repository.
+2. Run npm install to install dependencies.
+3. Set up environment variables for Firebase and MongoDB.
+4 .Run npm start to start the development server.

 ## Contributing
 - We welcome contributions from the community!
 If you'd like to contribute to our project, please refer to our [contribution guidelines](CONTRIBUTING.md) for more information.